 If you are going the Print On Demand route, only add to products that look good and work with the design.
 You may need to customize the design for different products, like having a version with a transparent background for stickers and t-shirts.

 5: Market your products

-This is where a lot of artists struggle because, well, we’re artists not business or marketing professionals!
+This is where a lot of artists struggle because we’re not necessarily business or marketing professionals!

-- To dive deeper into marketing, watch tutorials on YouTube or try Skillshare to hone your business skills or even artistic skills as your business grows.
+- Learn basic marketing skills.
+To dive deeper into marketing, watch tutorials on YouTube or Skillshare to hone your business skills or even artistic skills as your business grows.